Slava/meteor-gmail-query-parser/README.md

 syntax](https://support.google.com/mail/answer/7190?hl=en) that was designed to be an easy way for power users to filter their GMail inbox.

-This package provides one method to the `GMailQuery` exported symbol:
+This package provides one method `GMailQuery.parse` and one class `GMailQuery.Matcher`.
-`GMailQuery.parse`.

 By feeding the query string such as `'from:me to:(bob@example.com OR bob@corp.com)' -kittens "Serious Business"` to find all the emails sent to Bob